 Elongated Bowl

-The elongated bowl makes it more comfortable for adults to use.
-It also means that if you are a man, sitting down gives you an extra couple of inches at the front.
+The elongated bowl makes this toilet more comfortable for adults to sit on.
+It also provides a couple of extra inches at the front, which can be helpful for men.

 What We Don't Like

 This is a two-piece toilet, so you will need to perform some basic assembly.
-Also, because there is a seal between the tank and the bowl, leaks are more likely as the seal perishes.
+There is a seal between the tank and the bowl, which can allow leaks as it gradually wears down.

 Product Specs